 On January 16, 2015, the Company appealed from certain portions of the Delaware Court of Chancery's rulings on remand, including but not limited to the Final Order and Judgment, to the Delaware Supreme Court.

-On December 23, 2015, the Delaware Supreme Court affirmed the Final Order and Judgment.
+On October 7, 2015, the Delaware Supreme Court heard oral argument, en banc.
+On December 23, 2015, the Delaware Supreme Court affirmed the Final Order and Judgment (the "Delaware Supreme Court Affirmation").